mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 As with the `user_allow_other` option above, the `-o allow_other` makes it possible for multiple users to access the mounted folder, as both nginx (running as the `www-data` user) and the demo app (running as `demo-user`) need access.

-**Gotcha Warning**: gcsfuse needs the `-o allow_other` flag if multiple user accounts will access files in the GCS mount.
+**Gotcha Warning**: gcsfuse needs the `-o allow_other` flag if multiple user accounts access files in the GCS mount.
 {: .notice--warning}

-Without the [`--implicit-dirs` flag](https://github.com/GoogleCloudPlatform/gcsfuse/blob/6ab0a79f97b7481b23c3724cd0c4b323f0627d69/docs/semantics.md#implicit-directories), gcsfuse will not be able to access files located in subfolders of the GCS bucket.
+Without the [`--implicit-dirs` flag](https://github.com/GoogleCloudPlatform/gcsfuse/blob/6ab0a79f97b7481b23c3724cd0c4b323f0627d69/docs/semantics.md#implicit-directories), gcsfuse cannot access files in subfolders of the GCS bucket.

 **Gotcha Warning**: gcsfuse needs the `--implicit-dirs` flag if the GCS bucket contains subfolders.
 {: .notice--warning}